 Pondu is a food of Congolese origin.
 This food is now known in many countries.
 It can be eaten with rice and chicken.
 In Congo cassava leaves are collected straight from the plant, so it is fresh and natural.
 Here in Canada you can find it frozen at any African grocery store.

-500g cassava leaves already pounded
+- 500g cassava leaves already pounded

-One clove garlic, minced
+- 1 clove garlic, minced

-2 medium onion, chopped
+- 2 medium onion, diced

-2 green onion, chopped
+- 2 green onion, sliced

-2 MAGGI Pondu tablets
+- 2 MAGGI Pondu tablets

-2 can of sardines
+- 2 cans of sardines

-Bring the water to a boil.
+- Bring to a boil.

-Add oil and reduce water to a simmer.
+- Add oil and reduce water to a simmer.

-Cook for 45 minutes to one hour, until the cassava leaves are soft.
+- Cook for 45 minutes to one hour, until the cassava leaves are soft.
 They will have the same texture as cooked spinach.

-Serve on its own or with sides like rice.
+- Serve on its own or with sides like rice.

 We posted this recipe on our youtube channel - check it out!